Over 1 day

 - Use an exhaust fan near outdoor openings.
 An exhaust fan will help move airborne spores out of your home.

-- For a natural solution, combine one part baking soda with five parts distilled white vinegar and five parts water in a spray bottle.
+- For a natural solution for getting rid of black mold, combine one part baking soda with five parts distilled white vinegar and five parts water in a spray bottle.